-$$-kx = ma$$ (4)
+-kx = ma

-Note that when the block is at a positibe position, the force of the spring is in the negative direction and when the block is at a negative positions, the force of the spring is in the positive direction.
+Note that when the block is at a positive position, the force of the spring is in the negative direction and when the block is at a negative position, the force of the spring is in the positive direction.
 Thus, the force of the spring always acts to return the block to equilibrium.